emmt/Neutrals.jl/README.md

 ### Division

-The rules for the division involving a neutral number and any dimensionless number `x` follow from those of the multiplication:
+The rules for the division involving a neutral number and any number `x` follow from those of the multiplication:

 ``` julia
 𝟘/x -> 𝟘         # if `x` is dimensionless